 Information collected and how it's used

-When you visit our website and browse, read pages, or download information, we will gather and store certain information about your visit.
+When you visit our website and browse, read pages or download information, we will gather and store certain information about your visit.
 This information does not identify you personally.
-The information we collect or store is used by the Insurance Commissioner's office only to improve the content of our web services and to help us understand how people are using our services.
-We collect and store the following information about your visit:
+The information we collect or store is used by the insurance commissioner's office to improve the content of our web services and help us understand how people use our services.
+When you visit our site, we collect:

-- The domain name used and the Internet Protocol address (a numerical identifier assigned either to your Internet service provider or your computer.)
-We use the Internet Protocol address to direct Internet traffic to you.
+- The domain name used and the Internet Protocol (IP) address (a numerical identifier assigned either to your internet service provider or your computer).
+We use the IP address to direct internet traffic to you.
 This address can be translated to determine the domain name of your service provider (e.g. xcompany.com or yourschool.edu).

 - The type of browser and operating system you use.

 - The date and time you visited our site.

 - The web pages or services you accessed at our site.

 - The website you visited prior to coming to our site.

 Web beacons are also known as tracking pixels and/or tracking tags.
 When you access certain pages of the OIC’s website through digital advertising on Facebook or similar social media platforms, the web beacon generates a notice of your visit for conversion tracking.
 Conversion tracking allows Facebook Ads to measure the performance of OIC advertisements and report the ad performance to the OIC.
 Conversion tracking reports inform the advertiser whether consumers who view or interact with an ad later visit a particular site or perform desired actions on that site.
 Facebook Ads will then provide the OIC with summary-level conversion tracking reports that contain no personal information about consumers.
 These reports will allow the OIC to measure how effective Facebook advertisements are to the OIC’s digital advertising outreach and education efforts.

 What we collect if you volunteer information